realworldocaml/book/en/maps-and-hashtables.md

 # Maps and Hashtables

 Lots of programming problems require dealing with data organized as key/value pairs.
-Maybe the simplest way of representing sets of key/value pairs in OCaml is an _association list_, which is simply a list of pairs of keys and values.
+Maybe the simplest way of representing such data in OCaml is an _association list_, which is simply a list of pairs of keys and values.
 For example, you could represent a mapping between the 10 digits and their English names as follows.

 ```ocaml
 # let digit_alist =